FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

 Mosquitto Broker
 ~~~~~~~~~~~~~~~~~~~

-.. note:: (optional) It's a good idea to setup MQTT communication only using one device at first.
+**Note:** (optional) It's a good idea to setup MQTT communication only using one device at first.
 Using several terminal windows it's possible to start a broker and have a publisher and subscriber to test that this is working before attempting communicating between two radios.

 It's a good idea to create a config file, to do this navigate to /etc/mosquitto/ and inside there create/edit a file "mosquitto.conf".
 It's possible you'll have to give yourself access to this file with "sudo chmod 777 mosquitto.conf".
 This is where mosquitto configuration will go.
 There's lots of config options, we will only use one line to specify which port Mosquitto will use: